world-class/REPL/modules/level_4/numerical_mathematics/README.md

 # Topics covered

-- Number bases and modular arithmetic.
+- Number bases and modular arithmetic
 - Sequences and Series
 - Graph Sketching and Kinematics
 - Angles, Triangles and Trigonometry